 - A. Lights

 - B. SMV Emblem

 - C. Reflector Tape

 - D. Reflectors

 - ▲ CAUTION: When transporting the machine on a road or highway at night or during the day, use warning lights and devices for adequate warning to operators of other vehicles.

-- IMPORTANT: Transport Applicator only with tank EMPTY to prevent Applicator damage.

 Check local governmental regulations.